-William Mitchell is proud to be the first ABA-accredited law school in the country to offer a part-time, on-campus/online J.D. program—known as the hybrid program.
+William Mitchell is proud to be the first ABA-approved law school in the country to offer a part-time, on-campus/online J.D. program—known as the hybrid program.

 The first-of-its-kind program starts in January 2015 and features two interrelated elements: intensive in-person experiential learning and online coursework that allows students to study the law from anywhere in the world.

 Interested in pursuing a J.D. at William Mitchell?

 875 Summit Avenue